atomicsingh/git-playbook/04-branching/README.md

 ### Exercise 1: Basic Branching
 1. Create a new repository
-2. Create multiple feature branches
+2. Create multiple feature branches from dev
 3. Make commits on each branch
 4. Practice switching between branches
-5. Merge branches back to main
+5. Merge branches back to dev

 ### Exercise 2: Conflict Resolution
-1. Create two branches from main
+1. Create two branches from dev
 2. Modify the same lines in the same file on both branches
 3. Attempt to merge and resolve the conflict
 4. Try different conflict resolution strategies

 ### Exercise 3: Rebase Practice
-1. Create a feature branch
+1. Create a feature branch from dev
-2. Make commits on both main and feature branch
+2. Make commits on both dev and feature branch
-3. Rebase feature branch onto main
+3. Rebase feature branch onto dev
 4. Compare the result with merging

 ### Exercise 4: Team Workflow Simulation
 1. Simulate a team workflow with multiple developers
 2. Use feature branches for different features
-3. Practice pull requests and code review process
+3. Practice pull requests and code review process (into dev)
 4. Handle multiple concurrent features

 ## 🔧 Troubleshooting Branch Issues